Banking Bank Reviews

 Greenlight

-Greenlight has been compared to GoHenry, now Acorns Early, since the dawn of time (or, at least, the dawn of both platforms).
-And there's good reason for this — the two are more similar than not, with more parental controls and ways for kids to use and receive money than many competitors provide.
+Greenlight has been compared to GoHenry, now Acorns Early, and there's good reason for that — the two are more similar than not, with more parental controls and ways for kids to use and receive money than many competitors provide.

 But Greenlight has Acorns Early beat when it comes to value.
 Not only does it support five kids, one more than Acorns Early, but you can subscribe for as little as $5.99 a month for the whole family.
 Greenlight also gives kids access to investing, pays cash back on debit card transactions, pays interest on savings balances, and even includes safety features.